Christopher Hall (musician)

 Robert Christopher Hall (born May 18, 1965) is an American musician best known as a founding member and vocalist for the industrial rock band Stabbing Westward.
 Hall met keyboardist Walter Flakus in 1984 and formed the band in Macomb, Illinois.
 Hall founded a new band, The Dreaming in 2001 shortly before the breakup of Stabbing Westward in 2002.
-After reuniting in 2016, Hall has remained active with Stabbing Westward and released a new album, titled Chasing Ghosts in March of 2022.
+After reuniting in 2016, Hall has remained active with Stabbing Westward and released a new album, titled Chasing Ghosts in March 2022.

 Personal life

 Hall has stated that he attended Western Illinois University during the early years of Stabbing Westward, alongside keyboardist Walter Flakus.
 Hall is married and has two sons.